-Ultrasonographic examination should also be used to manage the healing of the injured tendon in stages, so that the horse is not returned to athletic activity too soon.
-Recently, this diagnostic modality is used for guided injection treatments such as PRP (Platelet Rich Plasma) and stem cells in to the lesion.
+An ultrasonographic examination should also be used to manage the healing of the injured tendon in stages so that the horse is not returned to athletic activity too soon.
+Recently, this diagnostic modality is used for guided injection treatments such as PRP (Platelet Rich Plasma) and stem cells into the lesion.

-This is a good diagnostic technique to screen different parts of the body of a horse, and compare the results with the history and clinical findings, in order to have a better and more accurate diagnosis of the lameness.
+This is a good diagnostic technique to screen different parts of the body of a horse and compare the results with the history and clinical findings, in order to have a better and more accurate diagnosis of lameness.

 The science behind MRI:

 The body of any animal is composed of hydrogen molecules, which are present in every single tissue.
 Magnetic Resonance Images (MRI) are created by exciting hydrogen nuclei in the body at a specific resonance frequency within a static magnetic field and then detecting the energy released as the nuclei relax.